 So I created this blog to document my journey to financial freedom.

-I created this blog to help my parents overcome their life-long financial struggle.
+I created this blog to help my family build the wealth they’d always dreamed of.

 I created this blog to help people just like me.

-And if you’re reading this, I created this blog to help you.
+And if you’re reading this, I created this blog for you.